ik-fractel/kappataumu.github.com/_posts/2016-02-04-letsencrypt-cloudflare-dns-01-hook.md

 An interesting decision by Let's Encrypt was to limit the lifetime of certificates to 90 days, in order to [encourage automation and mitigate potential security risks from key compromise](https://letsencrypt.org/2015/11/09/why-90-days.html).
 This means that interacting with their infrastructure becomes a common affair for most devops folk, and makes selecting the proper client important.

 You have a [plethora of clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) that conform to the [ACME spec](https://github.com/ietf-wg-acme/acme/) to choose from, including the official one.
-Here, i'll be using [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh), for which i've written a [custom hook for CloudFlare](https://github.com/kappataumu/letsencrypt-cloudflare-hook) that enables us to use DNS records instead of a web server to complete the whole process.
+Here, I'll be using [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh), for which I've written a [custom hook for CloudFlare](https://github.com/kappataumu/letsencrypt-cloudflare-hook) that enables us to use DNS records instead of a web server to complete the whole process.
 This means we'll be using the `dns-01` challenge instead of `http-01`, so that [Boulder](https://github.com/letsencrypt/boulder) (the Let's Encrypt ACME server) will be looking for challenge responses in our DNS records instead of some `.well-known/acme-challenge` publicly facing directory.

 Let's get started: